 In 2006 the Colonial reopened after a $21 million restoration.
 The twenty-two-month construction process preserved and reinstalled all historically significant architectural and design features while creating a modern performance center equipped to handle the needs of artists and audiences alike.
 Audiences were awed by the vaulted gilded entrance, the elaborately decorated boxes and balcony, the meticulously crafted custom plasterwork, and the exquisitely painted ornamental detail.
 The upper Gallery level preserved the original rare high-backed “pew” seating from which the view of the original “sail vault” over the proscenium, complete with its restored central mural featuring the muses of art and music, could once again inspire all who saw it.
 The inaugural performance was a touring production of RENT.

+At Berkshire Theatre Festival, 2006 was the first year that A Christmas Carol was produced, and was the start of the annual Holiday Show tradition.
 In 2007, singer-songwriter James Taylor returned to the Colonial for 3 days in July to record his One Man Band tour for world-wide TV and home video release.
 Joining him was Larry Goldings (his keyboardist and sole band member for the tour).
 Also, legendary theater and film score composer and pianist Marvin Hamlisch performed on September 8th at the Colonial’s annual Gala celebration.

 In 2010 Berkshire Theatre Festival and The Colonial Theatre merged to create Berkshire Theatre Group.
 As Kate Maguire, Artistic Director, CEO, said “Berkshire Theatre Festival and The Colonial share the distinction of having provided an artistic home for the Lunts and the Barrymores; each are registered as National Historic Landmarks.
 The combined stories of these theatres provide a mirror of insight to the American Theatre—indeed they represent the strength of the American story and capture the essence of our understanding that the arts provide doorways to growth and windows to all that lies in the human heart.”
+This merger also allowed Berkshire Theatre Group to expand upon the Year-Round Education Program developed at BTF in 1998.
+Education and community engagement is at the heart of Berkshire Theatre Group’s mission.

 In 2011 Berkshire Theatre Group opened The Garage, located in the lobby of the Colonial.
 Its name pays homage to its former owner, Berkshire Auto Co.
 Garage.
 This newly developed venue, complete with stage, lights and sound system, is BTG’s dedicated venue for local and regional music performers.
+This was the first year that A Christmas Carol was performed at The Colonial Theatre in Pittsfield.
+To mark the momentous transition, James Taylor starred as Bob Cratchit.